quantsingularity/BlockGuardian/README.md

 -   **Kubernetes (`infrastructure/kubernetes/`):** Manifests for deploying the application to a Kubernetes cluster.
 -   **Terraform (`infrastructure/terraform/`):** Configurations for provisioning cloud infrastructure.

-## Contributing

-(Details on contributing guidelines, code style, pull request process would go here if this were an open project.)

 ## License

-(Specify project license, e.g., MIT, Apache 2.0.
-Assuming MIT for now.)

-This project is licensed under the MIT License - see the LICENSE file for details (if one is created).
+This project is licensed under the MIT License - see the LICENSE file for details.